Common topics and model responses for IELTS speaking part 1.

 Do people in your country have enough free time?

-- Answer: To be honest I don’t think people have enough free time, because so many people work overtime these days , and, you know, they are worried about losing their jobs so they don’t complain to their boss..a lot of people I know work on weekends too.
+- Answer: In my view, I don’t think people have time to relax and enjoy themselves because so many people work overtime these days, and you know.. they are worried about losing their jobs so they don’t ask their boss for a day off..a lot of people I know work on weekends too.

-What did you used to do in your free time as a child?
+What did you use to do in your free time as a child?

 - Answer: When I was a kid I often used to go to the park with my dad, yeah, I loved playing at the park after school.
-Also I used to go to the beach on Sundays because we lived not far from the beach.
-I remember learning how to surf but I wasn’t very good.
+Also, I would go to the beach with my family every Sunday because we lived not far from the seaside.
+I remember learning how to surf when I was 8, but I wasn’t very good.

 What do you use your computer for?

-- Answer: I always use my computer when doing my studies, especially for studying English, I often go on Youtube or English websites.
+- Answer: I always use my laptop when doing my studies, especially for studying English.
+I often go on Youtube or English websites.
 I also use Whats app and Facebook to contact friends.
-Actually I spend most of the time on my iPad.
+I spend most of the time online.

 How often do you go online?

-- Answer: I’m online everyday, sometimes too much..you know, I spend hours online chatting or browsing the internet and using Facebook.. actually er..maybe I’m an internet addict..
+- Answer: I’m on the internet everyday, sometimes too much..you know, I spend hours online chatting or browsing the web and using Facebook and instagram.. er..maybe I’m an internet addict.

 What do you dislike about using a computer?